 Legal Article Submissions

-Georgia Bar Journal welcomes the submission of unsolicited legal manuscripts on topics of interest to Bar members.
+The Georgia Bar Journal welcomes the submission of unsolicited legal manuscripts on topics of interest to Bar members.
 Submissions should be 10 to 12 pages, double-spaced (including endnotes) and on letter-size paper.
 (3,500-5,000 words is a typical word count.)
-Citations should conform to "A Uniform System of Citation" (19th ed.
-2010).
+Citations should conform to "A Uniform System of Citation" (21st ed.
+2020).
 Please address unsolicited articles to:

 Sarah I. Coole